Related: Earthworms Are Nature's Plow

 To keep the dust down, lightly moisten the ingredients before blending them thoroughly in a dishpan or wheelbarrow.

-The compost in Johnson’s mix is made mostly from shredded leaves and other garden debris—but she avoids any organic materials that might introduce weed seeds to the compost.
+The compost in Johnson’s mix is made mostly from shredded leaves and other garden debris—but she avoids any organic materials that might introduce weed seeds (still not making your own?
+Learn The Easiest Way To Compost).
 Having compost in the mix means that seedlings rarely need to be fertilized until they are moved outdoors to the garden; the compost provides a constant mild feeding.
 Compost also counters the natural acidity of peat moss.
-In mixes that don’t include compost, add 1/4 teaspoon of lime for every gallon of mix.
+In mixes that don’t include compost, add ¼ teaspoon of lime for every gallon of mix.